emadmoenes/Egypt_Tourist_Guide_BLOC/README.md

 - Using easy localization package.

 ### 10. Theme feature
-- Alllow manually toggle between light and dark modes.
+- Allow manually toggle between light and dark modes.
 - Using theme bloc.

 **New**----------------------------